iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.0/report.md

 > I did 3 runs but it wouldn't register any run after the first one so I'm uninstall and reinstalling see if that fixes it.
 Otherwise I like it except u have to manually set yr next reminder after each run.
 Wld be better if u cls set days u regularly going to run and get a reminder automatically.
 But easy to use and I like the commentary.<br> :date: __2021-03-09 19:36:34__

-> Great app and has helped alot, but keeps stopping throughout run.<br> :date: __2021-03-09 09:03:14__

-> Great way to kick start my health however not so great when the app keeps crashing 😒<br> :date: __2021-03-08 16:27:39__

-> Very good, I would give it 5 stars if you could listen to your own music and not have to stream someone else's choice of what I should listen to.<br> :date: __2021-03-08 00:10:09__

-> First time using, the app clearly kept freezing.
-I was running for more than a minute, it took me 49 minutes to complete, listening and following the instructions, but should've taken 30 minutes, including warm up and cool down.
-Dissapointing.<br> :date: __2021-03-07 23:42:10__

-> I really like this app, it's an excellent way to start running, see real results and make yourself feel good.
-But it's very buggy?
-Sometimes the clock will freeze and won't count down properly meaning you run or walk longer then you should.<br> :date: __2021-03-06 11:11:23__

 #### 2-star reviews